 After his 20 year record as the world’s top ranked player, he sought a different challenge and became involved with politics, becoming an important voice in the Russian pro-democracy movement, waging a campaign to run for President of Russia against Vladimir Putin.
 “It didn't take long to recognize the shortcomings of the Soviet regime and to see the values of the free world,” Kasparov stated.
-In 1997, he obtained Bosnian citizenship, and in 2014, he obtained Croatian citizenship.
+In 1997, he was awarded the title of an "honorary citizen of Bosnia" for his support of Bosnian people during the war in the former Yugoslavia.
+In 2014, he obtained Croatian citizenship.
 Kasparov now lives in New York City and his travels take him around the world.
 The author of Winter Is Coming: Why Vladimir Putin and the Enemies of the Free World Must Be Stopped, Kasparov is currently chairman of the Human Rights Foundation and chairs its International Council.

 Monday, April 10, 2017

 Luncheon & Program | Noon to 1:30 pm

 Patrons Circle VIP Reception | 1:30 – 2:30 pm